-This facility is located on a 20-hectare site in Whitmire, Union County South Carolina and specializes in the production of treated wood poles.
-It is equipped with two treating cylinders, four steam kilns, a peeler and four dry kilns and has siding connected to the CSX main rail line.
+This facility specializes in the production of treated wood poles.
+It is equipped with one treating cylinder, four steam kilns, a peeler and four dry kilns and has siding connected to the CSX main rail line.
 The facility uses water-borne preservatives in the treating process and has an annual capacity of about 85,000 cubic metres of poles per year.

-Capital expenditures of approximately US\$222,000 were dedicated to kiln and cylinder upgrades during the year ended December 31, 2022.
+Capital expenditures of approximately US\$2.0 million were dedicated to a framing shed, a cylinder replacement and a yard drainage project during the year ended December 31, 2023.